wso2/carbon-kernel/distribution/kernel/carbon-home/bin/README.txt

                 -DworkerNode
                                 Set this system property when starting as a worker node.

+                -Dprofile=<profileName>
+				Starts the server as the specified profile. e.g. worker profile.

                 -Dtenant.idle.time=<timeInMinutes>
                                 If a tenant is idle for the specified time, tenant will be unloaded.
 Default tenant idle time is 30mins.